kipester/virtualbox-7.1.6-kvm/README.md

 Originally forged from https://github.com/cyberus-technology/virtualbox-kvm

 Tested on Debian 13 Trixie AMD and Intel 64-bit platforms.
-Full of bugs, but usable for testing.
+Full of bugs, but working and usable for testing.
+Mainly networking issues, which you can find explanation from cyberus-technologys site.

 Quick start: